More than 100 million photos are uploaded on Instagram daily. Staggering numbers, aren’t they?

 If you have recently transitioned from handling a single account to managing multiple accounts, then scheduling is a must for you.

-And if you are wondering how to schedule Instagram posts, here are two ways to do it:
+And if you are wondering how to schedule Instagram posts for free, here are two ways to do it:

 - Using Meta Business Suite.

-- Using third-party Instagram post scheduler like SocialPilot.
+- Using third-party Instagram post scheduler like SocialPilot and signing up for a free trial.

 Though recently, Instagram has been testing and developing a feature to schedule posts from within the app.
 It’s not out for everyone yet, so we haven’t mentioned it here.

-You’re now standing at a crossroads, wondering which way is the best for you, right?
+You’re now standing at a crossroads, wondering which is the best app for scheduling Instagram posts, right?

 Hold your horses,